Monetary Policy

 Inflation target

-One of the Central Bank’s objective is price stability, which is defined as a 2½% rise in the consumer price index (CPI) over a twelve-month period.
-Monetary policy is applied so as to keep inflation as close as possible to the inflation target, on average.
-The Bank’s most important tool in keeping inflation at the inflation target is its interest rates in transactions with other financial institutions.
+One of the Bank’s key objectives is price stability, defined as a rise in the consumer price index of 2½% over a twelve-month period.
+The Bank’s most important tool in keeping inflation at the inflation target is the interest rate on its transactions with other financial institutions.

 More